schooltool-project/schooltool-book/source/system-requirements.rst

 School Level Deployments or Greater
 -----------------------------------

 For production deployment in a school or district, dedicated server hardware is recommended.
 If SchoolTool is not the only service provided on the server, we recommend running SchoolTool by itself on a virtual server.

+SchoolTool can be hosted in "the cloud" on any server (physical or virtual) that provides root access to the server OS or the equivalent.
+You will need to have rights on the server to install software and add SchoolTool as a system service.
+A simple "web hosting" service that allows you to add HTML and PHP pages is not sufficient.

 We recommend and support installation of SchoolTool on `Ubuntu Linux <http://ubuntu.com>`_ version 10.04, "Lucid Lynx" or later.
-Note, however, that in most cases the packages for the most recent version of SchoolTool will only be available for the most recent version of Ubuntu.
+Community-provided packages for Fedora Linux are also available.

 Personal
 --------